 - Purchase two sheets of flat overproof glass.
 They should be big enough to cover a 12” record but small enough to fit into your oven.

-- Turn your oven on to the lowest heat possible (no higher than 120 degrees Fahrenheit).
+- Turn your oven to the lowest heat possible (no above 120 degrees Fahrenheit).

 - Carefully sandwich your vinyl in between the two sheets of glass.

 - Place your creation into the oven for no more than ten minutes.